Jimbly/dcexjam2025/README.md

   * if I am the only player, execute a tick before allowing the action

 **TODO**
-* draft combat system
+* combat fun
-  * mp gain/spending for skill
-  * Try getting through a floor
+  * random HP variation on enemies
+  * elemental weakness / defense
+  * try with level 2 and 2 skills
+* drop and pickup loot
+* equip UI?
+* add chests with potions and gear

 Assets to replace
 * panel / status message background